Category Archives: Local SEO

 With WordPress, website managers can easily manage title and header tags, body content, and URL slugs.
 Internal linking is another tactic that emphasizes HVAC keywords.

-Link to your most important pages from other internal pages, and use the anchor text for the keyword.
-Of course, ensure that your terms make sense to the reader and never engage in spammy keyword placement.
+Link to your most important pages from other internal pages, and use the anchor text to include the relevant keyword.
+Of course, ensure that your terms make sense to the reader and avoid spammy keyword placement.

 Keyword research for local SEO can yield lower search volumes with lower difficulties.
-Remember that many local queries don’t register volume on research tools but still drive traffic to your website and GBP.
+Remember that many local queries don’t register volume on research tools, but they still drive traffic to your website and GBP.

 AC Repair Denver Keyword Research MOZ